guibohnert91/scalable-textdiff-poc/README.md

 The diffing process is defined within this lib using a chain of responsability.
 It turns out to be simple to add, replace or swapp the text analysis/diffing steps.

 ### Infrastructure
-This project is suposed to contain classes for accessing external resources such as databases, web services, smtp, and so on.
+This project is suposed to contain classes for accessing external resources such as databases, web services, etc.
-Here it's possible to find a Store implenentation specified in the domain layer, that works with in memory data.
+Here it's possible to find a Store implementation specified in the domain layer, that works with in memory data.

 ## WebApi
 This is a web api application based on ASP.NET 5.0.x.
 Here it will define the diff controller and register the dependency graph as well.